(i) Provisions, contingent liabilities and contingent assets

 Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.
 This includes listed equity instruments that have quoted price and financial instrumnents like Mutual Funds for which NAV is published by Mutual Fund Operator.
 The fair value of all equity instruments which are traded in the stock exchanges is valued using the closing price as at the reporting period and Mutual Fund are valued using the Closing NAV.

-Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level.
-Instruments in level 3 category for the company include unquoted equity shares and FCCDs and unquoted units of venture capital funds
+Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level3.

-During the years mentioned above, there have been no transfers amongst the levels of hierarchy.
-The carrying amounts of trade receivables, cash and cash equivalents, and other bank balances, current loans, other current financial assets, current borrowings, trade payables and other financial liabilities are considered to be approximately equal to the fair value.
-The fair values disclosed above are based on discounted cash flows using a current borrowing rate.
-They are classified as level 3 fair values in the fair value hierarchy due to the use of unobservable inputs.
+During the years mentioned above, there have been no transfer amongst the levels of hierarchy.
+The carrying amounts of trade receivables, cash and cash equivalents, and other bank balances, current loans, other current financial assets, trade payables and other financial liabilities are considered to be approximately equal to their carrying amounts largly due to the short term maturities of these instruments.

 Valuation process